stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

-The sever MAY reject any connection attempt.
+The sever can reject any connection attempt.
 The server SHOULD respond back with an `ERROR` frame listing why the connection was rejected and then close the connection.
-Since STOMP servers MUST support clients which rapidly connect and disconnect, a server will likely only allow closed connections to linger for short time before the connection is reset.
-This means that a client MAY NOT fully receive the `ERROR` frame before the socket is reset.
+STOMP servers MUST support clients which rapidly connect and disconnect.
+This implies a server will likely only allow closed connections to linger for short time before the connection is reset.
+This means that a client may not receive the `ERROR` frame before the socket is reset.

 ### CONNECT or STOMP Frame

 STOMP servers SHOULD handle a `STOMP` frame in the same manner as a `CONNECT` frame.
 STOMP 1.1 clients SHOULD continue to use the `CONNECT` command to remain backward compatible with STOMP 1.0 servers.

 Clients that use the `STOMP` frame instead of the `CONNECT` frame will only be able to connect to STOMP 1.1 servers but the advantage is that a protocol sniffer/discriminator will be able to differentiate the STOMP connection from an HTTP connection.